 Her career as a commanding officer began in West Los Angeles as a patrol captain.
 She was there during the earthquake and was the commanding officer who responded to the Nicole Simpson/Ron Goldman homicides.
 She spent most of the early morning hours watching the WLA detectives do a thorough and professional job at the crime scene before the decision was made to give the investigation to the Robbery Homicide Division.

-She graduated from the FBI National Academy in Quantico, VA and is a member of the FBI National Academy Associates; the International Association of Chiefs of Police; and a lifetime member of the California Narcotic Officers Association.
+She graduated from the FBI National Academy in Quantico, VA and is a member of the FBI National Academy Associates and a lifetime member of both the International Association of Chiefs of Police and the California Narcotic Officers Association.
 She serves on the board of directors for the Los Angeles Police Relief Association and on the Los Angeles Police Relief and Assistance Foundation board.